-If the hearing officer was: Then the appeal officer is: Residential Life Staff Dean of Students Dean of Students/Dean of Campus Life Vice President for Student Affairs Vice President for Student Affairs President of the College College Conduct Board President of the College
+If the hearing officer was: Then the appeal officer is: 1.
+Resident Dean 1.
+Dean of Students/Dean of Campus Life 2.
+Dean of Students/Dean of Campus Life 2.
+Vice President for Student Affairs 3.
+Vice President for Student Affairs 3.
+President of the College 4.
+College Conduct Board 4.
+President of the College